Maintenance & Policies

 - Provisional: future technologies considered supported by Blackboard Support.

 - Unsupported: either impossible or not tested.

-- View details for supported browsers and operating systems.
+- View details for supported browsers.

 Restoring a Course